MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/architecture.rst

 A desktop is attached automatically as soon as it is shown on the display.
 It can also be attached manually by calling ``Desktop.setAttached()``.
 It could be used to render the desktop (and its widgets) on an image for example.

-A widget is attached when it is contained by a desktop that is attached.
+A widget is considered as attached when it is contained by a desktop that is attached.

 In the same way, by default, a widget is shown when its desktop is shown.
 But for optimisation purpose, a container can control when its children are shown or hidden.
 A typical use case is when the widgets are moved outside the display.